Toni Matt

-Anton "Toni" Matt (November 21, 1919 – May 17, 1989) was an Austrian-American ski pioneer, champion racer, and veteran of the U.S. Army's 10th Mountain Division.
+Anton "Toni" Matt (November 21, 1919 – May 17, 1989) was an Austrian-American ski pioneer, champion racer, Guinness Book World Record Holder, and veteran of the U.S. Army's 10th Mountain Division.

 Biography

 Matt was born in St. Anton, Austria, in 1919.
 He came to North Conway, New Hampshire, in 1938 after becoming Junior National Champion in the Austrian Alps.
-He was a protegé of Hannes Schneider, who became known as "The Father of Alpine Ski Technique".
-Skiers trained by Schneider quickly spread across the United States, developing the nascent ski industry in the years following World War II.
+He was a protégé of Hannes Schneider, who became known as "The Father of Alpine Ski Technique".
+Skiers trained by Schneider quickly spread across the United States, developing the growing ski industry in the years following World War II.

 Matt's most renowned feat came on April 16, 1939, when in the Third "American Inferno", a top-to-bottom race of Tuckerman Ravine on Mount Washington, New Hampshire, he "schussed" (skied straight downhill without turning) the steep and infamous Headwall.
 His time for the 4 mile race was 6 minutes 29.2 seconds, with an estimated top speed of over 90 mph, cutting the existing course record in half.
 Matt was the U.S. Downhill Champion in 1939 and 1941, winning 30 downhill races nationally.